ajbrock/Neural-Photo-Editor/README.md

 If you're on a linux machine, you can just insert THEANO_FLAGS=floatX=float32 before the command line call.

+If you don't have cuDNN, simply change line 64 of the NPE.py file from dnn=True to dnn=False.
+Note that I only have the non-cuDNN option working for IAN_simple.

 Then, run the command:

 ```sh
 python NPE.py
 ```
 If you wish to use a different model, simply edit the line with "config path" in the NPE.py file.

 You can make use of any model with an inference mechanism (VAE or ALI-based GAN).

 ## Commands
 - You can paint the image by picking a color and painting on the image, or paint in the latent space canvas (the red and blue tiles below the image).